 6. "Feelin' It"

-The definition of a cool summer jam, "Feelin' It" was a top 20 hit from See You Tonight.
+The definition of a cool summer jam, "Feelin' It" reached the top 10 on the country airplay charts.
 The music video was filmed in his home state of North Carolina and featured his friends hanging out at the beach.

 5. "The Trouble With Girls"